 Reference checking is a great example of how automation has empowered and complemented the HR function.

-This is certainly what we’ve seen with reference checking, which is often still conducted via phone, reliant on referee availability for a call, recorded via written notes during the discussion and subsequently typed up.
-The man-hours required make it inefficient, the margin for human error makes it unreliable, and the scope for loss of information or unrestricted data sharing make it a huge privacy risk.
+This is certainly what we’ve seen with reference checking.
+Reference checking is often still conducted via phone, reliant on referee availability for a call, recorded via written notes during the discussion and subsequently typed up.
+The man-hours required make it an inefficient HR process.
+The margin for human error makes it unreliable, and the scope for loss of information or unrestricted data sharing make it a huge privacy risk.

 When speaking at an Australasian Talent Conference (ATC) earlier this year, I discussed my perceptions of the way in which automation will (or at least should) take a primary role in transforming the industry.
-I shared my experience of starting Xref, which I introduced with co-founder Tim Griffiths, as a means by which to navigate the risks associated with tradition reference checking methods.
+I shared my experience of starting Xref, which I introduced with co-founder Tim Griffiths, as a means by which to navigate the risks associated with traditional reference checking methods. -- Lee Seymour

 At Xref’s core is automation, and a guarantee of fast, reliable and secure information sharing that will benefit recruiters and candidates alike.
 We ripped the existing reference checking process apart and provided, in its place, something genuinely useful for the industry.

 Importantly, we made one particularly significant move, we put the candidate at the heart of the process.
-While they would previously have been deliberately kept at arm’s length during this background checking phase, Xref gives candidates the power to drive the process forward, recognising that, without references winning that dream job will be delayed.
+Xref gives candidates the power to drive the process forward, recognising that, without references winning that dream job will be delayed.